 You might also be interested in: Is VPN even legal in China?

 Make sure to check if any pages have these topics on any webpages of your website.
-If the Great Firewall of China spots or sees it, you could be marked and have your website considerably slowed down or blocked.
+If the Great Firewall of China spots or sees it, you could be marked and have your website considerably slowed down or even blocked.
+But the kicker here is "other content deemed inappropriate," whose definition is so fluid that you can never expect what may become a sensitive topic and make your site inaccessible as a result.

 The firewall scans URLs and block connections if it finds that your webpage contains sensitive keywords.
 This may include keywords contained in advertisements on your website or sensitive information that is generated by user comments.

-Make sure if your webpage has a blog or a place where users can comment, you should have user generated content moderated to block sensitive keywords or rare keywords that may come up during sensitive events or specific times.
+Make sure if your webpage has a blog or a place where users can comment, you should have user generated content moderated to block sensitive keywords or rare keywords that may come up during sensitive events or specific times, when the government may put to use of the "other content" clause to block otherwise deemed inoffensive content.

 You might also be interested in: How an ICP license can facilitate your business in China